 It was Mrs. Beeton’s birthday yesterday.
 It was also my Father’s.
 A lawyer by training–just like Matthew Crawley–Dad’s heart belongs to fishing.
 His favorite ball cap reads “Born to Fish, Forced to Work”.
-Since we have been spending a great of time on scones and sweets lately, I thought today would be a great time to share a colourful savoury item and our family tradition.
+Fishing has a long tradition as a gentleman’s sport in the English aristocracy, so we shouldn’t be surprised to see a Downton fishing trip in future episodes.

 You meet the most interesting tweeple online.
 I recently came upon an interesting tweet with a picture of a teacup.
 When I commented on it, I was surprised to discover that I had inspired the office afternoon tea ritual where the photo had been taken.
 When I commented on that, other tweeple strated chirping about their office tea rituals.
 Since we don’t normally have the luxury of taking time off in the afternoon outside of work, I wonder if we might consider the social and networking benefits of the tea ritual in our offices.
 That is, if you haven’t already.
 As for myself, I always had my kettle, loose teas, biscuits and teapot on the go in my office, always ready to share tea and confidences throughout the day.